female financial advisor talking to couple image

 1. Plan ahead, per client.

-Don’t plan for the meeting, plan for the person.
-Take some time to review what you know about the client.
+Before each client meeting, take some time to review what you know about them.
 Are they a potential client, a new client, or an existing client?
 Were they referred by another client?
 Did they respond to a specific outreach campaign?
 Has it been a while since you’ve spoken with this client about their overall investment portfolio?
-Use this knowledge to guide your questions.
+The answers to these questions will reveal any crucial gaps to address and help you compile a list of specific questions to ask during the meeting.

 Here are three examples that expand on this idea: